FAQ about the BFM

 Can I use my credit / debit card at the market?
 Many of our vendors take cards, but cash is still the preferred form of payment for most vendors.

 Do I need to bring my own bags to the Beaumont Farmers Market?
-No our vendors have bags.
-The market does promote the Reduce Reuse and Recycle motto so if you have a bag bring a bag.
+Our vendors have bags but he market strongly promotes the Reduce Reuse and Recycle motto so if you have a bag bring a bag.

 How can I keep up to date with what’s going on at the market?
 Because the market is run by volunteers we don’t always stay current on our website.
 The best way is follow us on FB or follow us on Instagram.